amateurtools/Plucks/README.md

     Extra-long Decay
     The Decay parameter allows up to 60 seconds release (especially noticeable on low notes).
+    (I've also tried a decay mapping 'tilt' to extend the high notes' duration.
+I may put it back in.)

     Signature Damping
     The Damp stage uses SuperRiley64’s custom low-pass scheme, preferred over typical SVFs.